Contract Law for Non-Lawyers

 Ms. Caitlin Whale, Partner, Baker McKenzie

-Caitlin Whale is a special counsel in the IPTech team at Baker McKenzie.
+Caitlin Whale is a Partner in the IPTech team at Baker McKenzie.
 She advises on technology, data issues, cybersecurity, privacy, procurement and telecommunications issues.
 Her practice focusses on complex commercial transactions, particularly those which involve technology, data or cybersecurity issues.
 Caitlin has practised as a technology and intellectual property lawyer in both Sydney and London for over 17 years.